setu-standards/documentation/app/docs/inlenersbeloning/usage-notes/rates.md

 ## Introduction

 The 'inlenersbeloning' data standard is created from a set of building blocks and a set of generic elements.
 The template of the building blocks all follow a similar structure, which we call "equal pay".
 Multiple of these building blocks taken together can be used to describe almost all regulations and employment conditions applicable to a certain employee.
-As the building block 'equal pay' is reused throughout the 'inlenersebeloning', below its general structure will be further explained.
+As the building block 'equal pay' is reused throughout the 'inlenersbeloning', below its general structure will be further explained.

 ## What is the building block 'equal pay'?
 As stated, the 'equal pay' building block is a standardized set of elements that is used to describe almost all employment conditions and regulations in the 'inlenersbeloning' data standard.
 This building block makes it possible to describe a great variety of regulations in a uniform way.
 These regulations range from allowances & compensations to paid leave & sick pay.